 STAFF TRAINING AND LEARNING

 Training is undertaken on a bi-annual basis in accordance with guidelines from the then NHS Calderdale.
 In addition, as required, training and updates are undertaken by the nurse team.
-The practice is also involved in IPC Champions Sessions.
+The Practice has signed up to the IPC Champions strategy led by Calderdale MBC and also receives IPC information from Harrogate and District NHSFT which is shared across the team as required by subject of the update and staff roles.

-The Infection Control and Prevention team at Calderdale Council produces information and updates which are circulated to all GP practices.
-Team managers are responsible for ensuring the information therein, and from other sources, is cascaded to their staff.
-In addition the details of online IPC resources including NICE and Calderdale and Huddersfield Foundation Trust have been summarised and saved to the IPC folder in room 10.
+In addition the details of additional online IPC resources including NICE and Calderdale and Huddersfield Foundation Trust have been summarised and saved to the IPC folder in room 11.

 POLICIES, PROTOCOLS AND GUIDELINES